MFlossmann/rts_cheatsheet/README.md

-# NOC-Help
+#RTS-Help
-Help sheet for the Numerical Optimal Control exam
+Help sheet for the Real Time Systems exam

 Feel free to contribute.
 You may distribute this non-commercially.
 Generally, Wheaton's law applies.